mantczakaus/ont_amplicon/README.md

 <p align="center"><img src="docs/images/Example_raw_WeightedHistogramReadlength.png" width="750"></p>
 <p align="center"><img src="docs/images/Example_LengthvsQualityScatterPlot.png" width="750"></p>

 A preprocessed fastq file will be saved in the **SampleName/preprocessing** output directory which will minimally have its read names trimmed after the first whitespace, for compatiblity purposes with all downstream tools.
-This fastq file might be additionally trimmed of adapters and/or filtered based on quality and length (if PoreChopABI and/or Chopper were run).
+This fastq file will be trimmed of adapters (PoreChopABI) and optionally filtered based on quality and length (if Chopper was run).

-After quality/length trimming, a PoreChopABI log will be saved under the **SampleName/preprocessing/porechop** folder.
+After adapter trimming, a PoreChopABI log will be saved under the **SampleName/preprocessing/porechop** folder.

-After adapter trimming, a Chopper log file will be saved under the **SampleName/preprocessing/chopper** folder.
+After quality/length trimming, a Chopper log file will be saved under the **SampleName/preprocessing/chopper** folder.

-If adapter trimming and/or quality/length trimming is performed, a second quality check will be performed on the processsed fastq file and a NanoPlot-report.html file will be saved under the **SampleName/qc/nanoplot** folder with the prefix **filtered**.
+A second quality check will be performed on the processsed fastq file and a NanoPlot-report.html file will be saved under the **SampleName/qc/nanoplot** folder with the prefix **filtered**.

-If the adapter trimming and/or the quality filtering options have been run, a QC report will be saved both in text and html format (i.e. **run_qc_report_YYYYMMDD-HHMMSS.txt** and **run_qc_report_YYYYMMDD-HHMMSS.html**) under the **qc_report** folder.
+A QC report will be saved both in text and html format (i.e. **run_qc_report_YYYYMMDD-HHMMSS.txt** and **run_qc_report_YYYYMMDD-HHMMSS.html**) under the **qc_report** folder.

 Example of report: